-As part of our Japanese works of art collection we are delighted to offer this finely carved and chunky Meiji period 1868-1912 carved wood Okimono Rat group, the carver has captured in fine detail the young Rodent curled around the body of its parent , the pair clutching each other with their long tails entwined, a charming rendition that captures a playful scene, the Rodents eyes inlaid in Jet black with the group signed to the underside by a well recorded Meiji Period artist, Gyokumin , a fine addition to your Japanese works of art collection .
+As part of our Japanese works of art collection we are delighted to offer this finely carved and chunky wooden Okimono Rat group, the carver has captured in fine detail the young Rodent curled around the body of its parent , the pair clutching each other with their long tails entwined, a charming rendition that captures a playful scene, the creatures Eyes inlaid in Jet black and the group signed to the underside by a recorded Meiji Period artist, Gyokumin .

 Good condition throughout .